SpotlightKid/mqttwarn/README.md

 not all services are compatible yet.*

 *This is an unoffical fork.
-Inquiries regarding its status and features should be only directed to the the owner of this repository, not to the original authors.*
+Inquiries regarding its status and features should only be directed to the owner of this repository, not to the original authors.*

 _mqttwarn_ supports a number of services (listed alphabetically below):